(The Witcher premieres on Netflix on December 17th)

-While the first season remains a brilliant introduction to The Continent, the second runs wild in expanding the vast mythology surrounding it.
-And though the episodic nature from two years ago is toned down some, apart from a brilliant Beauty and the Beast-riffing opening chapter, The Witcher has lost none of its charm during the long hiatus.
+While the first season remains a brilliant introduction to The Continent, the second season expands the vast mythology surrounding it.
+Though the episodic nature from two years ago is toned down some, apart from a brilliant Beauty and the Beast-riffing opening chapter, The Witcher has lost none of its charms during the long hiatus.

 Picking up in the immediate aftermath of The Battle of Sodden Hill, Geralt and Ciri search for Yennefer among the ruins and corpses.
 Believing her dead, a heartbroken Geralt heads north towards Kaer Moren, home of Witchers.
 There, he will keep Ciri safe, training her for the harsh world that awaits.

 Meanwhile, Yennefer, who is very much alive, travels south as a prisoner for the Nilfgardian army while coming to terms with the aftermath of her display of power last season.
-But it’s a chance encounter with refugee elves that leads her to discover a threat more ancient and terrifying than anyone could have expected.
+But a chance encounter with refugee elves leads her to discover a more ancient and terrifying threat than anyone could have expected.

 Those who found the first season’s time-hopping narrative difficult to follow will be much happier this time around.
 Season 2 is far more streamlined, despite splitting the party to all corners of the world.
 By the time Geralt and Ciri arrive in Kaer Moren, it feels like a much-needed reprieve from adventuring.

 If there are downsides, they are once again squarely on the shoulders of the antagonists.
-The sprawling cast is impeccable for the most part, but complex villains like Stregobor and Fringilla Vigo remain elusive for most of the season once again.
+The sprawling cast is impeccable for the most part, but complex villains like Stregobor and Fringilla Vigo remain elusive once again.
 That might be because the series is still very much setting up the pieces, but it’s still a little disappointing.
-Especially as the show introduces a host of new characters as well.
+Especially as this season introduces a host of new characters.

 The grander scale also means a bigger budget, and it’s here that the second season delivers in spades.
 The Witcher looks and sounds incredible – though with one notable caveat.
 The fight choreography has taken a hit at some point, and while some scenes impress with their scale and inventiveness, too many look like they’re from a far lesser series.
-A climactic fight in close quarters is particularly jarring thanks to Sam Raimi-esque editing, which feels far closer to Xena than Witcher.
+A climactic fight in close quarters is particularly jarring thanks to hectic editing, which feels far more comparable to Xena than a big-budget epic.

-These are minor quibbles though, and for the most part I was too busy having fun to care.
-Where The Witcher succeeds is far more important than where it falters.
+These are minor quibbles though, and for the most part, I had too much fun to care.
+Where The Witcher succeeds is far more critical than where it falters.
 As a replacement for Game of Thrones, it still stands alone as a singular success, bringing the novels to life with unfaltering grace.

 A third season is already underway.
 Here’s hoping we don’t have to wait another two years for it.